Health Indicator Report of Blood Cholesterol: Doctor-diagnosed High Cholesterol

 Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health

 Data Interpretation IssuesDoctor-diagnosed hypercholesterolemia is based on the answer to the question: "Have you ever been told by a doctor, nurse, or other health professional that you have high blood cholesterol?"
-This question is asked in odd-numbered years.
-While this question is asked of all respondents, almost one third of respondents reported not having had their blood cholesterol checked in the past five years.
-This means that the actual prevalence of high cholesterol is probably higher than the numbers reported here.
+This question is asked on the Behavioral Risk Factor Surveillance System (BRFSS) in odd-numbered years.
 Due to small numbers, data by Utah Small Area are based on combined years.
-Some of these estimates may be statistically unreliable and should be interpreted with care.
+Some of these estimates may be statistically unreliable and should be interpreted with caution.
 Beginning in 2011, BRFSS data include both landline and cell phone respondent data along with a new weighting methodology called iterative proportional fitting, or raking.
 This methodology utilizes additional demographic information (such as education, race, and marital status) in the weighting procedure.
 Both of these methodology changes were implemented to account for an increased number of U.S. households without landline phones and an under-representation of certain demographic groups that were not well-represented in the sample.
-More details about these changes can be found at: [http://health.utah.gov/opha/publications/brfss/Raking/Raking%20impact%202011.pdf].
+More details about these changes can be found at: [https://ibis.health.utah.gov/pdf/opha/resource/brfss/RakingImpact2011.pdf].

 DefinitionThe proportion of adults who have ever been told by a doctor, nurse, or other health professional that they have high blood cholesterol.